 Sarah married John Odell when she was 16.
 The couple welcomed their first child two years after they were wed.

-In 1825, the Odell family moved further west to Deer Creek Township (near Delphi), in Carroll County, Indiana.
+In 1825, John and Sarah Odell and their children moved further west to Deer Creek Township (near Delphi), in Carroll County, Indiana.
 They were among the first white settlers in the area.
 The Odells helped grow the community, and were instrumental in the organization of the First Delphi Methodist Church.
-John & Sarah had total of ten children, the youngest being John Albert, who was born in 1844.
+John and Sarah had total of ten children, the youngest being John Albert, who was born in 1844.

 The Odells were known and well-respected pioneers of Deer Creek Township.
-Sarah & John built the first school house in the area on their farm.
+Sarah and John built the area’s first schoolhouse on their farm.
 Sarah, along her husband and others (some of whom would eventually emigrate to Oregon) helped organize the First Episcopal Methodist Church of Delphi.
 About nine years later, they founded a new church at the Odell’s log schoolhouse called “Deer Creek Church”.

 Dr. George Washington Odell, also buried in the Odell Pioneer Cemetery, was a prominent pioneer doctor of both high skill and reputation.
 James A. Odell was a well-liked and valued attorney in the Eugene area.
 Nearly all of the Odell daughters married important figures in the community and state.